-Proposed nonlinear projects that will result in 200 cubic yards or more of cut or fill or 10,000 square feet or more of land disturbance shall be submitted to the BCWMC for erosion and sediment control review.
-Proposed linear projects that result in one or more acres of land disturbance shall be submitted to the BCWMC for erosion and sediment control review.
-Wetland mitigation area is not included in the land disturbance calculation.
+Proposed nonlinear projects that will result in 200 cubic yards or more of cut or fill or 10,000 square feet or more of land disturbance must be submitted to the BCWMC for erosion and sediment control review.
+Proposed linear projects that result in one or more acres of land disturbance must be submitted to the BCWMC for erosion and sediment control review.
 Individual single family home sites are exempt from erosion and sediment control review.
+Individual single family home sites that are subdivided to create four or more single family homes are not exempt from erosion and sediment control policies.
 Erosion and sediment control requirements are included in Section 7.0.